yavuzyal/Quack/README.md

 # Quack
 Quack is a mobile e-commerce application.
 It was made as a group project for the CS308 "Software Engineering" course in Sabancı University.
 The app has been written using Flutter/dart.
+It is created in cooperation with Cihan Senturk.

 Homepage:
 ![Homepage](https://user-images.githubusercontent.com/51164676/122942665-aacb8b80-d376-11eb-8f4f-31c5321c241a.png)